 There are several features of this study that may make it more attractive to patients than a typical industry-sponsored drug study.
 First, trigriluzole is converted into riluzole in the body, and we know a great deal about riluzole’s tolerability.
 We also believe, based on our published research, that riluzole helps some individuals with refractory OCD.
 So the new drug, trigriluzole, is much less of an unknown than many novel drugs in pharmaceutical studies.
 Second, because of the open-label follow-up phase, everyone who enters the study has an opportunity to try the new drug.
 Third, since the drug’s mechanism is the same as that of riluzole, patients who get some clinical benefit during the trial can continue treatment (with rilzuole) without interruption, even if there is a delay in getting the new drug approved by the FDA.

-Interested patients who would like to participate in this exciting trial can contact the clinic at 1-855-OCD-YALE, or via the its website at https://medicine.yale.edu/psychiatry/ocd/aboutus/contact.aspx.
+Interested patients who would like to participate in this exciting trial can contact Christopher Pittenger, MD, PhD, director of the Yale OCD Research Clinic, by email at firstname.lastname@example.org.